WesleyyC/JavaScript-Chat/README.md

 As an asynchronous event driven framework, Node.js is designed to build scalable network applications and you can download it from [their website](http://nodejs.org/download/)

 ####Usage
+Use `cd` directing to the folder where you put the two JavaScript File.

-Need to install the net module and readline module first:
+Install the net module and readline module:

 	$ sudo npm install net;